What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 LONDON — The new coronavirus outbreak's disruption to the world economy — with fewer planes flying, ships sailing and factories producing — has recently pushed down oil prices.

-But now they are plummeting, and bringing world stock prices down with them.
+But now they are plummeting and taking world stock prices down with them.

 What's behind the dramatic price moves, and why is it shaking up the world markets?
 Here, NBC News takes a look at how we got to this point.